 Turn on a radio.
-If you’re lucky, the dj will be playing a rockin’ tune by an amazing artist.
+If you’re lucky, an old-school dj will be playing a rockin’ tune.
 If you’ve heard that artist before, and if they made an impact, you will know who they are with or without the dj announcement.
 Even if you’ve never heard that song, the tone of voice, style of music, lyrics and message will tell you who is singing.

 In the same way, every writer possesses a unique voice.
 Literary “voice” means we can read an unidentified paragraph by Hemingway and know it is a paragraph by Hemingway.

 So how can a writer empower her voice?
 It takes confidence and sure, inspiration, but voice comes from within.
-Remember what you’re writing is only a vehicle for it.
 But I believe that there is more logic to it than people like to admit:

 – Any human has a voice.
 We all have unique perspectives on life, personal issues we feel strongly about.

 – Every writer has a style they write best in.
 That’s no excuse to stagnate.
 Like with any profession, writing requires you to stretch, reach for your best, and keep innovating.
 You also have to keep venturing through life.
 Those experiences deepen your voice.

 – The vehicle you choose, your genre or format, affect the voice.
 If you don’t feel some sort of passion for the piece you are writing then your voice will not shine.